thelowesttype/thelowesttype.github.io/content/blog/hello/index.md

 *‒ Isaac Asimov, 'I, Robot'.*

 Not trying to scare poeple with the thought of us seeing robots taking over ~~cause they already have~~.
 If you ask me robots are nothing but an evolved homosapien.
 That being said now that this website is ready *phew*.
 <br> Let the fun beg.in.
 My plan is to use this to write documentation and if time permits a step-by-step guide.
-I want to write around 2 articles + projects doc and upload it here.
+I want to write around 2 articles + projects doc every month.
 Will use blog area to talk about things which aren't technical or I just want to talk about some random thing.
 <br><br>
 To just show off the ability of site let's try few things shall we?<br>
 1. This is how code will render as